moyni77/ansible-docker-ucp/README.md

 ## Data visualization

 Kibana is used for data visualization.
 Kibana queries Elasticsearch periodically and helps a user create monitoring dashboard.
-TODO…more here.
 For more information on configuring Kibana, see Appendix C.